login | contact us

 All applications must be submitted via email to amber.mulholland@keepnorthernirelandbeautiful.org

-All schools in Northern Ireland are eligible for the project.
-However, due to the physical nature of some elements of the field work, the minimum classroom age for an application is P5+.
+Please note: All schools in Northern Ireland are eligible for the project.
+However, due to the physical nature of some elements of the field work, the smallest classroom age for an application is P5+.

-Multiple submissions from the same school are permitted, but no more than one class (or an amalgamated group of 30 students) will be able to participate in the project.
+Multiple submissions from the same school are allowed, but no more than one class (or an amalgamated group of 30 students) will be able to participate in the project.

 Please be aware that preference will be given to schools with an area of natural environment nearby, such as a woodland, park or garden, as this is where the hedgerows will have the highest benefit for biodiversity recovery by extending and connecting habitat